lucasrocha729/ebanx-api/README.md

-# Projeto EBANX Software Engineer
+# EBANX Software Engineer Project

-### Descrição do Projeto
+### Project Description

-Este projeto é uma implementação de uma API simples solicitada pelo desafio da EBANX para a posição de Software Engineer.
-A API consiste em dois endpoints: GET /balance e POST /event.
-O objetivo é criar um sistema que possa lidar com essas requisições, publicá-lo na internet utilizando ngrok e testá-lo com um conjunto de testes automatizados fornecido.
+This project is an implementation of a simple API requested by the EBANX challenge for the Software Engineer position.
+The API consists of two endpoints: GET /balance and POST /event.
+The goal is to create a system that can handle these requests, publish it on the internet using ngrok, and test it with a provided set of automated tests.